Reviews, Paradigms & News

 Buddhists tend to have a belief that God is in everything and the moment of enlightenment for Buddha was when he reached down and touched the earth and recognized that he was connected to everything.

-The Dalai Lama has written a book on science and Buddhism that embraces science and encourages belief with a scientific underpinning.
+The Dalai Lama has written a book on science and Buddhism that embraces science and encourages religious belief with a scientific underpinning.

 Some of the New Age believers seem to have a belief that God is in everything and that it’s possible to be aligned with God by making the decision to create that alignment.
-Ram Dass and EST and Emerge seem to have belief paradigms that fit that model.
+Ram Dass and EST and Emerge seemed to have belief paradigms that fit that model.

 The various branches of those religions tend to have some elements who insist on very strict interpretation of the Bible and others who are more open to a broader access to God through a wider range of beliefs and understandings.

-The authors whose books are cited in this piece who are trying to figure out what the new science tells us about God and who have strong personal faith in God each write that they believe that God is love and that God wants us to be loving to one another and not to be at war with one another.
+The five authors whose books are cited in this piece who are trying to figure out what the new science tells us about God and who have strong personal faith in God each write that they believe that God is love and that God wants us to be loving to one another and not to be at war with one another.

 George Ellis is an active Quaker.